 - To prevent the growth of harmful bacteria, which can lead to illness

-A pool filter sits on top of the pool’s pump inlet pipe and traps dirt, grit, and minerals from entering your pool.
+A pool filter sits on top of the pool’s pump inlet pipe and traps dirt, grit, and minerals from entering your pool, whether carried by the wind or from nearby plants.
 With the added debris that comes with fall weather in most locations, you’ll need to keep your pool filter clean and working in top condition.

 A swimming pool is an expensive investment.
 If you’re able to maintain it and keep it in good condition, then your pool can last for years.
 When small cracks appear on the sides, stairs, or bottom of your pool, they need to be addressed as soon as possible because they provide easy access points for water loss or bacterial growth.
 Plus, as it gets colder, the water that seeps into those cracks can turn into ice that further damages your pool by widening and deepening them.